 The same year's EP, Taiyo no Ouji, starts off in a vaguely melodic way, fairly quickly descending into a maelstrom of noise, particularly on side two's extended version of Amerika, seventeen minutes of, frankly, unholy racket.
 The trio's least well-known member, bassist Masashi Kitamura, also plays Mellotron, with a surprisingly tuneful string part, all things considered, on the first part of the opening title track, Here Comes the Sun, Here Comes the Flood.
 Kingdom of Familydream appeared towards the end of '86, essentially more of the same, opener Die Verwandlung beating the listener about the head with an iron bar, although Kingdom Of Familydream I is about as gentle and melodic as the band ever got.
 On the other hand, Kingdom Of Familydream II sounds like '74 Crimson on particularly bad acid, skronky Mellotron strings and all, Deadhuman's Paradise rips off a track from Budgie's Squawk and closer Lovery On The Water (yes, it's actually spelled like that on the sleeve) is a slightly more 'conventional' Crimson/psych crossover thing.
 The album's other Mellotron use includes faint strings on Kingdom Of Familydream I, additional flutes on Kingdom...
 II and a flute part on Lovery On The Water, making this possibly the band's most satisfying release.

-I haven't heard Ybo²'s 1987 EP, Hikari no Kuni, so the last of their Mellotron releases here (and, I believe, the last time they used it) is 1989's Starship, a very different album to the material they were producing all of three years earlier.
+1987's Hikari no Kuni EP is one of their more accessible (I use the term exceedingly loosely) releases, its three tracks all quite different to each other, the Japanese-psych-gone-bad of the title track contrasting sharply with the Crimsonisms of Living In Labyrinth and the heavy psych/Eastern folk hybrid Seasons.
+Kitamura's Mellotron is obvious on two tracks, with strings and flutes warbling all over Hikari No Kuni itself and a lengthy flute part on Seasons, although the unison guitars in the dying seconds of Living In Labyrinth just might be guitar and Mellotron, too.
+The last of the band's Mellotron releases is 1989's Starship, a very different album to the material they were producing all of three years earlier.
 There's still a noise element lurking in the background, but by and large, this is a tuneful psychedelic album, albeit in a coming-out-of-Japanese-noise kind of way, with operatic female voices, guitar solos and digital synths a-plenty.
 (Presumably still) Kitamura on Mellotron, with some skronky string chords (are there any other kind in Ybo²land?) on the opening title track, volume pedalled-(female?) choir chords on Canon (How Long Must Singin' This Song?) and suitably worn-out strings on Worn-Out Music.

 All in all, Ybo² are pretty cracked, but if you think you can handle it, they're worth it in places, largely for the Mellotron.
-I'll return here when I track down their other two relevant releases, but as to whether or not any of these are currently available in any way, shape or form is another matter.
-I doubt it, but with Japanese stuff, you never know.
+As to whether or not any of these are currently available in any way, shape or form, I've no idea, but with Japanese stuff, you never know.

 See: Dry Lungs II | Differance